aghogwarts/PSUC_Lab/README.md

 -   Or just head over to the [Discussions](https://github.com/aghogwarts/PSUC/discussions) page to discuss anything and everything related to this repository!
     <br><br>
 -   If you haven't started Learning C or have issues in some topics I recommend watching [this 4 hour](https://youtu.be/87SH2Cn0s9A) video that kind of completely covers programming in C.
--   Also if you need help with installing IDEs or compilers for C head over to Discussions :)
+-   Also if you need help with installing IDEs or compilers for C head over to Discussions :) Or even if you have any doubts understanding C concepts head over to discussions and open a new topic